psu13/mutable-hakyll/posts/i-apologize-to-sony.md

 the wrong time you were fucked.

-My short time with the one Nikon mirrorless camera that I bought made me realize that the _right_ way to do this was to lock focus in _continuous_ mode and have the camera make sure it stuck.
+My short time with the one Nikon mirrorless camera that I bought made me realize that the _right_ way to do this is to lock focus in _continuous_ mode and have the camera make sure it sticks where you told it to even if that thing moves.
 All of the modern Nikon, Canon and Sony cameras work this way.
 But not OMD.

 So I looked around for smaller fixed lens camera that had a focus system that worked like this.
 To my chagrin there was really only one that is also available at a reasonable